QuantumCoherence/CarND-Path-Planning-Project/Path Planning Project.md

 **Compiling on your system: CMakelists.txt**

-Use the CMakeLists.txt in the repo root folder to create the make file and compile on your system.
+Use the CMakeLists.txt in the repo root folder to create the make file and compile on your system.See the README file.

 ## Path Planning Project Notes